For more on Campaign Delivery, check out our Campaign Set Up LAB course!

 With Intelligent Timing, you may choose the day(s) on which your message will send and, optionally, choose to send the campaign on a recurring schedule.
 We recommend only using Intelligent Timing when you can schedule the campaign at least 24 hours in advance of the send date to ensure that users optimal times’ have not passed when the campaign is launched.
 If a campaign is launched and a user’s optimal time has already passed, the message goes out immediately.
 If it is more than an hour in the past, the message is not sent at all.

 You may also designate a window of time during the day in which Intelligent Timing should send messages.
 This is useful if your campaign pertains to a specific event, sale or promotion.
 If a user’s optimal time is calculated as being outside this window, the message will be scheduled at the edge of the window closest to the initially calculated optimal time.
+This “edge” is the time closest to the user’s optimal time.
+For example, if the optimal time is 10pm but the intelligent delivery is 1pm to 8pm, the given message will be sent at 8pm.

 When using Intelligent Timing, Braze recommends that your campaign’s segment filters allow for at least a 3-day window.
 For instance, instead of using the filters “first used more than 1 day ago” and “first used less than 3 days ago,” we recommend using the filters “first used more than 1 day ago” and “first used less than 4 days ago.”
 This is because time windows of less than 3 days may result in some users falling out of the segment before their optimal send time is reached.